 Explore health content from A to Z.

 The goal of your treatment is to relieve your pain and allow you to use your thumb again.
 Treatment will depend on how severe the pain is.

 Just taking a break from the activities that caused your pain may be enough.
-Your doctor may also have you take oral anti-inflammatory medication, such as ibuprofen, or wear a splint for a few weeks to rest the thumb and wrist.
-To reduce the swelling, your doctor may inject an anti-inflammatory, such as cortisone, around the tendons.
+Your healthcare provider may also have you take oral nonsteroidal, anti-inflammatory medicine (NSAIDs), such as ibuprofen, or wear a splint for a few weeks to rest the thumb and wrist.
+To reduce the swelling, your healthcare provider may inject an anti-inflammatory medicine, such as cortisone, around the tendons.
 You may have more pain at first, but in a few days your thumb should feel better.

 Copyright © 2015 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR